Tech

 Takeaways:

-• Of all large SaaS productivity companies, Salesforce and Slack are strikingly similar, putting the long term benefits of the acquisition into question.
+• Of all large SaaS productivity companies, Salesforce and Slack are strikingly similar in terms of workforce composition, putting the long term benefits of the acquisition into question.

 • Account Management, Sales, and Customer Success are the most concentrated roles, and where Salesforce is continuing to stand out.